 • Exhibits J.1 and J.2 show the open space areas and calculations by Arcadia Engineering.
-These exhibits show that the open space is approximately 39.5 acres of the 96.86 acres submitted for the compact community approval.
-(Note: one acre of the total project area of 97.86 acres has been removed from the CCO rezoning submission to be rezoned as light industrial for the wastewater treatment plant.)
+These exhibits show that the open space is approximately 39.5 acres of the 97.86 acres submitted for the compact community approval.
 This gives the project 40% open space.
 The required open space is 30%.
 This does not include approximately 8 acres taken up by the Duke Power easement.
 While this area is not allowed under the CCO to qualify as open and not used for construction, this area will be used as pasture, dog park and pervious parking.